 Puberty, mainly, the result of hormonal changes is responsible for the physical transformations of adolescents, which may lead to mood swings as well.
-Adolescence also involves countless difficult decisions to be made by the teens, which cause perplexing feelings among them.
+Adolescence also involves countless difficult decisions to be made by teens, which cause perplexing feelings among them.
 Such a situation demands a lot of patience and understanding from the teen’s loved ones.

-Coping with such massive changes leads to ‘stress’ and hence, a strong support system is essential in order to empower the adolescents.
+Coping with such massive changes leads to ‘stress’ and hence, a strong support system is essential in order to empower adolescents.

 Who can provide that support system?

 Among these variables, family, providing the immediate environment, occupies the first place in empowering adolescents during their growth and development.
 Although, the family is a very important factor in the life of every individual, be it a child, adolescent, or adult, defining family is not an easy job.
 It is because of the fact that there is no consensual definition of it as it is difficult to bring the diverse aspects of the family into a single platform.
 Some attempts to define family included two main aspects: The structural and functional aspects.